-- Housing completions in the Stafford Borough area have been higher than the level required by the current Regional Spatial Strategy in the period up to 2009/10 with a high proportion on Previously Developed Land.
-However, due to the credit crunch and the liquidity problems in the financial markets the number of housing completions has decreased substantially in the year 2009/10 to 193 house completions. - The Borough experiences high house prices, particularly in rural areas when compared with other rural authorities in the West Midlands.
-This has led to pressure for delivering housing to meet local need, and this is exacerbated by the fact that the rural housing sites allocated in the Stafford Borough Local Plan have all been developed. - Stafford Borough continues to have a high number of housing commitments across the area.
+- Stafford Borough continues to have a high number of housing commitments across the area.
 However, it is difficult to determine how long this situation will continue based on existing land stocks but it should be noted that the proportion of completions on previously developed land may begin to reduce in the future.
 Nevertheless currently housing completions on previously developed land is greater than both national and regional targets. - Despite the over-provision of market housing in Stafford Borough Council, the amount of affordable housing being delivered has been limited in previous years.
-The number of affordable housing completions in 2009/10 was 46 which is a decrease from last year.
-All of these developments are socially rented.
-The fall in the provision of affordable housing is due to limited volume of housing being built in the current market, with it being less economically viable to provide affordable housing due to the worsening financial situation in the development industry.
-Nevertheless the new development strategy will need to address the important issue of affordable housing in order to provide for local needs in the future through an effective plan, monitor, manage approach. - As set out above the new coalition Government revoked the West Midlands Regional Spatial Strategy in July 2010 including the housing requirements for Stafford Borough.
+The number of affordable housing completions in 2010/11 was 65 houses which is an increase from last year.
+Whilst the increase in the provision of affordable housing is welcome, it falls considerably short of the levels required to meet the needs of the Borough's residents.
+The new development strategy will need to address the important issue of affordable housing in order to provide for local needs in the future through an effective plan, monitor, manage approach. - As set out above the Government revoked the West Midlands Regional Spatial Strategy in July 2010 including the housing requirements for Stafford Borough.
 Therefore housing provisions will only be determined through the Local Development Framework process in the future, which will be set out in the new Development Strategy.
 The housing trajectory contained in the Annual Monitoring Report will be an important tool when determining the annual rate of housing completions compared to the locally determined housing requirements.